Jean-MarcHarvengt/MCUME/README.md

 </p>

 # News
+October 2020: DOOM ported to the Teensy4.1 (for VGA and LCD displays)<br>
+No sound yet but with USB keyboard support.<br>

 June 2020: Update of UAE (Amiga emulator) on Teensy4.1<br>
 Now with HDD support, better sound and 68020 emulation.<br>
 All for better compatibility...<br>